renardlomax/renardlomax.github.io/Pacman/README.md

 ## How to Run
 Clone files
 - Index.html
-- The pacman images
+- The pacmen images
-- The pacman.js
+- The pacmen.js
 ## What I plan on improving
 - I plan on making more than one image that moves in the game.
-- Would also like to different pacman images that change color when hit the walls.
+- Would also like to different pacmen images that change color when hit the walls.